chr4-cookbooks/motd/README.md

 ## default

-The default recipe includes the cow and the knife-status recipes
+The default recipe includes the cow and the knife\_status recipes

 ## cow